microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-model-checklist.md

 As an example, let's consider some common types of machine learning problems:

 - **Classification**: Predicting between a positive and a negative class.
 Either the class with the most observations or a simple logistic regression model can be the baseline.
 - **Regression**: Predicting the house prices in a city.
-The average house price for the last year or last month, a simple linear regression model or the previous median house price in a neighbourhood could be the baseline.
+The average house price for the last year or last month, a simple linear regression model or the previous median house price in a neighborhood could be the baseline.
 - **Image classification**: Building an image classifier to distinguish between cats and no cats in an image.
 If your classes are unbalanced: 70% cats and 30% no cats and if you always predict cats, your naive classifier has 70% accuracy and this can be your baseline.
 If your classes are balanced: 52% cats and 48% no cats, then a simple convolutional architecture can be the baseline (1 conv layer + 1 max pooling + 1 dense).
 Additionally, human accuracy at labelling can also be the baseline in an image classification scenario.

 Some questions to ask when comparing to a baseline: